ThibaultDieudonne/RiotMatchmaking/README.md

 # Abstract

 It's been a while a lot of League of Legends streamers claim matchmaking is rigged.
-Part of complaining players are convinced matchmaking algorithm imbalances games on purpose, in order to maximize their play time.
+Part of complaining players are convinced matchmaking algorithm imbalances games on purpose.

 It would theoretically be possible, because the probability for a player to start a new game is correlated to his previous results: players losing several games in a row are likely to lower their play time in a near future, while players winning several games in a row are not likely to increase their play time as much.
 Moreover, playtime is strongly correlated with the money Riot earn (more overall playtime leads to higher game popularity, and both these factors make overall money spending grow).
-So their might be a capital gain trying to avoid long lose streaks.
+So there might be a capital gain trying to avoid long lose streaks.

 From an entertaining view, it would be pretty bad for League of Legends if the player realised games quality and/or team compositions were purposely imbalanced.
-The more players are doing good, the more likely they are to play with players doing bad (with all the tilt issues that comes with).
+The more a player is doing good, the more likely he is to play with players doing bad (with all the tilt issues that comes with).

 This program goal is to get a statistical certainty on this question, by analysing game data to determine whether or not the algorithm is streak dependant (as games MMR are obviously not imbalanced).
 We will study both game composition (standard deviation for average amount of win/lose streak players per game) and teams composition (average team balance).